 Naturopathic Doctoral Education

 There are currently 6 naturopathic medical schools in the continental United States and 2 in Canada which are accredited by the “Council on Naturopathic Medical Education” (CNME), which is the agency recognized by the U.S. Department of Education to establish and maintain the educational standards for the doctoral programs in naturopathic medicine.
 A ninth doctoral program at Universidad del Turabo in Puerto Rico obtained the candidacy for accreditation status (the last step prior to full accreditation) in May of 2015.

 Acceptance to these schools requires having a bachelor degree with credits equivalent to a pre-

 The next 2 years (minimum) are focused in clinical sciences such as oncology, gastroenterology, cardiology, endocrinology, rheumatology, dermatology, urology, gynecology, geriatrics, neurology and orthopedics, among others.
-During all 4 years (or more), students receive extensive training in therapeutic nutrition, herbal medicine, counseling, physical medicine, and homeopathy, both in specific courses covering those subjects and as an integrated part of clinical courses (such as cardiology, oncology, etc.).
+During all 4 years (or more), students receive extensive training in clinical nutrition, medicinal plants, physical medicine, and homeopathy, both in specific courses covering those subjects and as an integrated part of clinical courses (such as cardiology, oncology, etc.).
 In addition to the didactic component of their education, students receive extensive clinical experience treating patients for a minimum of 2 years under the supervision of naturopathic doctors.
-Once this final phase is completed, students have to pass a second national board exam, the NPLEX in clinical sciences, to demonstrate mastery of the educational and clinical material studied during the clinical years.
+Once this final phase is completed, students have to pass a second national board exam, the NPLEX in clinical sciences, to demonstrate mastery of the educational and clinical material studied during the 2 clinical years.
 Passage of this second national board exam is required in order to obtain a license to practice as naturopathic doctor.